mckib2/pygrappa/README.rst

 See the examples to see how to use the GRAPPA operators to reconstruct datasets.

-`ttgrappa` implements the Through-time GRAPPA algorithm.
+`ttgrappa` implements the Through-time GRAPPA algorithm ([11]_).
 It accepts arbitrary k-space sampling locations and measurements along with corresponding fully sampled calibration data.
 The kernel is specified by the number of points desired, not a tuple as is usually the case:

 .. code-block:: python